t-d-k/LibreCrypt/docs/FAQ.md

 A file based volume is a file just like any other (albeit a fairly big one); simply let your backup software backup the volume as it chooses, and your data should be safe.

-This will work regardless of what backup software you use, though you may wish to turn off DoxBox's timestamp reverting functionality in order for your backup software to identify when volumes have been changed.
+This will work regardless of what backup software you use, though you may wish to turn off DoxBox's time-stamp reverting functionality in order for your backup software to identify when volumes have been changed.
 (See "View | Options..." dialog, "General" tab, "Revert volume timestamps on dismount")

 *For disk/partition based volumes*